anaacayuela/SynapseMeasures_/README.md

 When use Synapse Measures plugin, Please, cite this paper: Calabia-Linares C, et al. Endosomal clathrin drives actin accumulation at the immunological synapse.
 Journal of Cell Science 24(Pt 5):820-30.
 2011.

 •STEP 1.
-It is better to try to analyze the maximal projection of the image channel you select using ImageJ/Fiji -> ZProject... tool (ImageJ/Fiji -> Stacks -> ZProject... -> Max Intensity) althought this step is not essential, you can start analyzing whichever image type you desire.
+It is better to try to analyze the maximal projection of the image channel you select using ImageJ/Fiji -> ZProject... tool (ImageJ/Fiji -> Stacks -> ZProject... -> Max Intensity) althought this step is not essential, you can start analyzing whichever image type or bit depth you desire.

 •STEP 2.
 Select Synapse Measures plugin (ImageJ/Fiji ->Plugings -> Synapse Measures) and then click “Initialize” button.